The Breg Knee Brace vs Levitation

 This is how the knee extension assist works: During a knee bend, the liquid springs inside the hinge store energy.
 When you extend your leg, the springs release the energy, which then powers your leg muscles.
 The assist feels like receiving a boost of power into your legs.

 Furthermore, the assist is highly powerful too.
-With the brace, joint impact is reduced by an amount equivalent to losing 45 lb.3 With this amount of unloading, the assist effectively reduces bone-on-bone contact, which is a common indicator of osteoarthritis.
+With the brace, joint impact is reduced by an amount equivalent to losing 45 lb.3 With this amount of offloading, the assist effectively reduces bone-on-bone contact, which is a common indicator of osteoarthritis.
 By decreasing bone-on-bone contact, the assist helps with reduced pain and improved mobility.

 Fitting & Consultation: Breg vs Levitation